VTrans-Rail/Project-Web-GIS/WebSetup.md

 5. Add description

 > Use this form to submit status updates to your projects.
-This is the same as updating the projects spreadsheet, except you can fill this form out any time, not just every two weeks.
+This is the same as updating the projects spreadsheet, except you can fill this form out **any time**, not just every two weeks.
 >
 > Only fill in the boxes in the form that have updates or changes.
 You don't have to fill in the same information each time.
 >
-> For example, if the project was setup with an Advertise Target of Fall 2016, you should only put an update in the Advertise Target box if the target has changed.
-You don't have to fill out the target every time.
+> For example, if the project was setup with an *Advertise Target* of "Fall 2016", you should only put an update in the Advertise Target box if the target has changed. _You don't have to fill out the target every time._
 >
-> The same thing applies to the various Clearance boxes.
-If you previously put No in the ROW Clearance box, you don't have to do that each time.
+> The same thing applies to the various *Clearance* boxes.
+If you previously put "No" in the *ROW Clearance* box, you don't have to do that each time.
 Change it to Yes once you receive the clearance.
 >
-> However, please note that each update must contain at least the Project Name and Project Manager (your name).
+> *However, please note* that each update must contain at least the **Project Name** and **Project Manager** (your name).
 >
-> Once filled out, click anywhere on the map at the bottom (it doesn't matter where) and hit Submit.
+> Once filled out, click *anywhere* on the map at the bottom _(it doesn't matter where)_ and hit *Submit.*
 >
 > Please note that anything you submit cannot be changed.
 If you have corrections please fill out the same form again and note the issue.